-The roads in Kopanong are in a bad condition due to the fact that most of them have exceeded their lifespan and others due to poor maintenance..All the internal streets within the towns needs to be bladed and regarded and this process is in our plan for this year.
+The roads in Kopanong are in a bad condition due to the fact that most of them have exceeded their lifespan and others due to poor maintenance and disaster that took place late last year.
+All the internal streets within the towns need to be bladed, compacted and this process is in our plan for this year.
 The other challenge is the tarred roads which are full of potholes making them not accessible also in this regard we have conducted an audit which has been followed by quotations from service providers for the supply of Premix tar for the filling of the potholes.